Fashion / Style

 Although it may seem like the obvious choice, there's no official obligation to wear black to formal events of this nature.
 Several of the most show-stopping gowns in fashion history marry colour and formality; case in point, Lauren Hutton in that rainbow Halston v-neck at the 1975 Oscars.
 Many designers at the forefront of evening wear regularly experiment with various shades and even prints.
 When our next black tie event reveals itself, you best believe we'll be opting for a maximalist, Loewe gown (although Schiaparelli would be out first port of call).

-To help you get into the black tie mood, we've curated a selection of notable black tie moments from red carpets, runways and beyond.
+To help you get into the black tie mood, we've scoured our favourite labels for a selection of black tie-ready looks you can wear now.
+See our picks below.

 Images: